CharlieEtienne/Google-Text-to-Speech-to-mp3/README.md

 3. Follow [these steps](https://cloud.google.com/text-to-speech/docs/quickstart-client-libraries) to configure and activate your api and credentials

 4. Copy the content of your credentials file into `credentials.json`

+## Usage

+> Please be aware that with this code your credentials are exposed.
+If you plan to make this public, you should protect them by renaming, moving the json file and block public access (for example with htaccess methods)